vladimir-skvortsov/ontol/README.md

 [Afanasyev Andrew](https://github.com/afafos),
 [Khamidullin Ilsaf](https://github.com/Ilsaffff)

-Ontol DSL Parser - A tool for parsing and visualizing ontology files written in the Ontol DSL.
+Ontol DSL Parser is a command-line tool for parsing and visualizing ontology files written in the Ontol DSL.
+It generates JSON representations and PlantUML diagrams from `.ontol` files.

 ## Features